callicoder/spring-boot-file-upload-download-rest-api-example/Readme.md

 **2. Configure MySQL database**

-Create a MySQL database named `files_demo`, and change the username and password in `src/main/resources/application.properties` as per your MySQL installation -
+Create a MySQL database named `file_demo`, and change the username and password in `src/main/resources/application.properties` as per your MySQL installation -

 ```properties